frees-io/freestyle/docs/src/main/tut/docs/interpreters/README.md

 }
 ```

-As you may have noticed in Freestyle instead of implementing a Natural transformation `F ~> M` weimplement methods that closely resemble each one of the smart constructors in our @free algebras.
+As you may have noticed in Freestyle instead of implementing a Natural transformation `F ~> M` we implement methods that closely resemble each one of the smart constructors in our `@free` algebras.
 This is not an imposition but rather a comvinience as the resulting instances are still Natural Transformations.

 In the example above `KVStore.Handler[M[_]]` it's actually already a Natural transformation of type `KVStore.Op ~> KVStoreState` in which on its